ocin-effendy/ocin-effendy/README.md

 ## Hi 👋 I'm Nico

-Experienced in mobile apps developer, especially in multiplatform app.
-I am currently continuing my 6th semester of Informatics majoring at the University of Muhammadiyah Malang and have a passion for development and technology such as coding, research, and competitive programming.
+Experienced in mobile apps developer.
+I am currently continuing my 7th semester of Informatics majoring at the University of Muhammadiyah Malang and have a passion for development and technology such as coding, research, and competitive programming.

-- 🔭 I’m currently study on bangkit academy 2023
+- 🔭 I’m graduate on bangkit academy 2023
-- 🌱 I’m currently learning android developer
+- 🌱 I’m currently learning react native
 - 💬 Feel free to ask me about mobile apps or project
 - 📫 How to reach me: nikoardia134@gmail.com